 Provides a study of historical, empirical, and research findings, forces, and factors making up the fundamental structure of the field of learning disabilities.
 Topics include: causes of learning disorders, characteristics of individuals with learning deficits, models of learning dysfunctions, and perceptual-conceptual learning processes and cerebral components.
-Additionally, the discussion will include the use of dietary, medical and physiological intervention techniques, administrative programming and parental concerns and responsibilities.
+Additionally, the discussion will include the use of dietary, medical, and physiological intervention techniques, administrative programming and parental concerns and responsibilities.
 New topics and new areas will be included as they are noted in the research literature.
 Methods of presentation will be basically lecture and discussion.
-Prerequisite: EEC273 or EEC411 or permission of instructor.
+Field experiences required.
+Prerequisite: EEC 273 or EEC 411 or permission of instructor.

-EEC551 Programming and Instruction for Students with Learning Disabilities (3 crs.)
+EEC 551 - Subject Area Content Access for Students with Learning Disabilities in a Standards Aligned System (3 crs.)

 Advanced course in the field of learning disabilities across the life span; from early childhood to adulthood.
 Designed to familiarize students with how to teach students with learning disabilities in reading, writing, spelling, math, social studies, science, and social skills by developing research based interventions supported by assessment data.
-Designed to help students become critical thinkers, creative and expert planners, and effective practitioners.
-Prerequisite: EEC550.
+Designed to help students become critical thinkers, creative and expert planners, and effective practitioners, and to work in a standards aligned system.
+Field experiences required.
+Prerequisite: EEC 273 or permission of instructor.